juliakoban/Diffraction/README.md

 # Diffraction
-This project is a physical simulation of of diffraction modeled in c++.
+This project is a physical simulation of diffraction modeled in c++.

 ## Table of contents
 * [General info](#general-info)